Kirank2005/K8S3Tier/README.md

 # Project Title

-This project is for sample 3 tier architecture, to understnad each k8s resourse and traffic flow. this archtecture also covers high availability,scalabilty & security.
+This project is for sample 3 tier kubernetes application architecture and also to understnad each k8s resourse, concept and traffic flow. this archtecture covers high availability,scalabilty & security.

 ### Installing

-Provided all the details in the referance installation guide provide
+Provided all the details in the referance installation guide.
 ### Executing program